 - 4.4 It is, by definition, not a description of a rigid progression but is subject to constant review in light of the changing circumstances in which services are delivered.
-And as previously discussed in more detail, it is worth repeating that the national comprehensive spending review planned for this autumn may impact significantly on the resources available to implement these actions. - 4.5 However, irrespective of resource issues, effective monitoring of the strategy's action is essential to ensure achievements against targets and the continuing relevance of actions taken. - 4.6 Consequently, in addition to the monitoring arrangements described on page six, a steering group under the remit of the Director of Housing and Advice Services may continue to convene periodically as a Monitoring and Review Group.
+And as previously discussed in more detail, it is worth repeating that the national comprehensive spending review planned for this autumn may impact significantly on the resources available to implement these actions. - 4.5 However, irrespective of resource issues, effective monitoring of the strategy's action is essential to ensure achievements against targets and the continuing relevance of actions taken. - 4.6 Consequently, a Steering Group under the remit of the director of housing and advice services will continue to convene as a Monitoring and Review Group.
 The group should comprise staff from the council but also from other agencies with an interest in homelessness to contribute expertise from their own specialised fields.